natetzu/goal_of_education/goal_of_education_is_freedom.md

 ### What is your kid’s BATNA?
 When you study negotiations, one of the first concepts you learn is the BATNA – Best Alternative To Negotiated Agreement.
 The BATNA describes the alternative options you have, besides taking the deal in front of you.

-If you have a strong BATNA - you have many strong attractive alternative options, then you are in a strong position and have more power to say no. If you don’t have any alternative options, you are in a poor negotiating position and you probably have to say yes.
+If you have a strong BATNA, you have many strong alternative choices and you have more power to say no to a bad deal.
+But if you don’t have any alternative options, you are in a poor negotiating position and you have to say yes to a lousy deal.

-Our kids are born into this world with a poor negotiating position.

-The core argument of this book: the fundamental job of parents is to help their kids develop strong BATNAs in life.
+The big idea I want to impress on you is that your fundamental job as a parent is to help your kids develop strong BATNAs in life.
+More options equals more freedom.

 This applies to finding a spouse, a career, a house, etc.

 This also applies in the education of your child.

 ### Financial Independence is Plan A, College is Plan B
-For a lot of parents, getting their kids into a good college is Plan A.
+The Plan A for many parents is to get their kids into a good college.
+It will look good on a resume

-If that’s you, I want you to consider an alternate path.
+If that’s you, I want you to consider a nuanced, alternate path.

 After your kids have gotten into a good college and attended grad school, and got the career of their dreams, what do they want next?
-They will have worked for someone else for 10 years, and the excitement of the grind will have worn down, and they will want financial freedom.
+They will want financial freedom.

 So why not make financial freedom Plan A, and make college plan B?

 The effectiveness of an education can be measured by how much it increases the wages your kid can command.
 Your goal as a parent is to educate your kids so that the value of their time increases significantly.
 You can measure how well you’re doing, by tracking the opportunity cost of your kid’s time.
 How much is someone willing to pay for your kids’ time? $15/hour at McDonalds?
 Or $100/hour?
 Or $250/hour?
-Naval Ravikant, an influential entrepreneur and investor, was early in his career when he aimed to improve his skills so much that his time was worth $1000/hour.
+Naval Ravikant, an influential entrepreneur and investor, was early in his career when he aimed to have skills worth $1000/hour.

 Most kids, when they turn 18, have very little choice in life.
 They can either go to college, trade school or the military.
 What you want for your kids is a fourth choice: a personal project with a lot of financial upside.
 College no longer becomes the default obvious choice, when your kids are well-educated, can charge an expensive rate, and have many interesting projects they can work on.